TheLoneTec/Tecs-Assorted-Patches/README.md

 - Celsius (Requires Xml Extensions) - (Added compatibility for all HSK, Viles and other addon mods, also included Save our Ship 2 patch)
 - [LTS] Furnishings, requires [LTS] Systems

-Updated: Fixed FenceGates and things like them from keeping heat like doors for Celsius.
-Made cloth tent door ,walls and animal flap more realistic for Celsius.
-Added large Gate to Celsius.

-Moved "Variety Matters" Variety Need below Recreation to match the style and size.
-As its the same size as the lower needs.

-Updated: Fixed Viles Fence Gates retaining heat like doors.

-Updated: SOS2 Support for Celsius.
-Also allowed Heaters/Cooler/Vents to be placed on certain Vile Walls

-Updated: Trying to make ships lose heat as quick as possible when exposed to space, when using Celsius.

-Update: VFE Royalty Adjustments & Insulation Burlap Fabric Category fix

 Updated Patches:
 - Fortifications SK (Architect Menus)
 - [LTS] Furnishings (Architect Menus, removals and balances + compatibility with other mods, research fixes, added compatibility for Locks2, Includes performance and pathing friendly 1x2, 1x3 and 1x4 doors and door frames)